mutisyag/ozone/doc/workflow.md

 As explained above, data in a recalled version can be copied (and then modified) to create a new version.

 When a version is _Recalled_, the Secretariat should be notified.
-OS should also be notified about any _Data Entry_ version created by the OS with its data based on the _Recalled_ one.
+If there is a _Data Entry_ version (created by the Secretariat) based on the Party version that is now _Recalled_, OS should be notified that they are modifying possibly obsolete data.

 _Recalling_ a version also means that the "current" version has to change.
 If there are any versions flagged as _Superseded_, the most recent one will be un-flagged and will become the current version.
+If there are no _Superseded_ versions to make current, there will be no current version.

 ### Entry and exit